 A: There will be more land, more money, and more opportunity to build our own housing and for communities to create affordable housing.

 Q: What happens to reserve lands?

 A: We keep all the reserve lands that we currently have.
-The lands will be retained and administered by the Stó:lō Xwexwilmexw government.
-After treaty, the Crown will have no say on your lands, which will have increased by over 1000% Our reserves will become Treaty Lands, which we will own, control, and have full jurisdiction over
+The lands will be retained and administered by the Stó:lō Xwexwilmexw National and/or Village Governments.
+After treaty, the Crown will have no say on your lands, which will have increased by over 1000%.
+Our reserves will become Treaty Lands, which we will own, control, and have full jurisdiction over.

 Q: What happens to CP land holders?

 A: CP Land Holders will keep their lands based on rules set out by each individual Village Government.